Easy Slipcover for an Armchair

 Easy Slipcover | Drop Cloth Material

-I used a drop cloth that I’ve been using for awhile on the over sized chair in my living room.
-It has been washed many times, it is nice and soft and broken in.
+I’ve been using a drop cloth on the oversized chair in my living room for a while.
+It has been washed many times, it is nice and soft, and broken in.

 A tip I remember from Miss Mustard Seed is that drop cloths rip in a straight line.
 I took advantage of that by ripping the large piece into a more manageable size.